delprzemo/react-cheatsheet/README.md

 );

 ```
-Then just use `listItems` element in your jsx DOM
+Then just use `listItems` element in your JSX DOM

 ## Content projection

-Content projection is inject some html from parent component to child component
+Content projection is injecting some HTML from parent component to child component

 Example: